Food Safety

 Cook-chilling can actually help promote good food safety practices as it can help prevent large batches of food from lingering in the temperature danger zone.
 It is critical to use timers and a food thermometer to keep the process on track.

-Sous Vide
+Sous vide

 Sous vide is a popular cooking method for tough cuts of meat, pork, lamb, eggs, and certain vegetables, like carrots or asparagus.
 This technique requires vacuum sealing food in a bag and then submerging it in a temperature-regulated water bath.

-Pathogens that thrive in low oxygen conditions, like C. botulinum (the bacteria that causes botulism), are the biggest risk factor in this cooking method.
+Pathogens that thrive in low oxygen conditions, like C. botulinum (the bacteria that causes botulism), are the biggest risk factors in this cooking method.
 However, if you have followed safe food handling best practices during preparation and ensure you properly cooled foods before storing them, the risks will be quite low.

 While the sous vide method cooks food at a relatively low temperature, the temperature of the water should still prevent foods from lingering in the temperature danger zone.
 The precise nature of the technique should actually enhance the food’s safety!